kumartheashwani/paypal-java-mcp-server/README.md

 ./prepare-smithery.sh
 ```

-This will create a `smithery-deploy` directory with all the necessary files for deployment.
+This will create a `smithery-deploy` directory with all the necessary files for deployment, including:
+- The server JAR file
+- The Smithery configuration file
+- Scripts for running in interactive and non-interactive modes
+- A README with deployment instructions

 ### Smithery Configuration